skellis46/slipbox/Lithium dancing.md

 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.
 Harmony.

 Note that the entire development of _Lithium dancing (hidden in plain sight)_—every edit, tangent, and syntactical tic—is publicly accessible as part of a GitHub repository at [github.com/skellis46/slipbox/commits/master/two%20women%20dancing.md](https://github.com/skellis46/slipbox/commits/master/two%20women%20dancing.md).
-The working title was _two women dancing_, and the first git commit (or upload to GitHub) was on 7 May 2020.
+The working title was _two women dancing_, and the first git commit (or upload to GitHub) was on 7 May 2021 (check this date -- 2021? or 2020?)